anishrana2001/Openshift/RHCE/V-9.0/13-01 cronjob.md

 ```

 ### Your task is to create a cronjob
+- name of the cron should be `anishrana2001`
 - User `rajan` should execute `logger "Youtube Channel devops-wala"` every 7 minutes.
 - Create a cronjob playbook with named `mycron.yaml` and it should run only on `lab` host group.
 ---